TikTok Selects IAS for Brand Safety Measurement for TikTok Pangle Advertisers

 IAS Provides TikTok Pangle Advertisers with Increased Transparency and Brand Protection

-NEW YORK, Oct.
-28, 2025 /PRNewswire/ -- Integral Ad Science (Nasdaq: IAS), a leading global media measurement and optimization platform, today announced it was integrated by TikTok Pangle to launch new Brand Safety Features, in addition to Viewability and Invalid Traffic (IVT) Measurement, for advertisers on TikTok Pangle, the TikTok ad network for Business.
+SINGAPORE, Oct.
+29, 2025 /PRNewswire/ -- Integral Ad Science (Nasdaq: IAS), a leading global media measurement and optimization platform, today announced it was integrated by TikTok Pangle to launch new Brand Safety Features, in addition to Viewability and Invalid Traffic (IVT) Measurement, for advertisers on TikTok Pangle, the ad network for TikTok for Business.

 TikTok Pangle totals over 380,000 global apps with a daily active user reach of 2.9 billion via app traffic.
 Advertisers can now pair IAS's AI-driven Total Media Quality (TMQ) for post-bid measurement on TikTok, with IAS's Post-Bid Measurement for TikTok Pangle to drive incremental reach with confidence.
 This builds on IAS's Social Optimization offerings for TikTok, which empower advertisers with greater transparency and control over their advertising investments on the platform.